-Debate #2 Position Paper Fast Fashion Encourages Innovation By Troy McClure
+Debate #2 Position Paper Piracy Encourages Innovation By Troy McClure

-Since the dawn of time, mankind has enjoyed fashion.
-In the days of

-In order to be descriptive and meaningful, the title should give a good indication as to the contents of the paper-and you will have a better idea of this once you complete the paper.
+Since the dawn of time, mankind has enjoyed pirates.
+In the days of In order to be descriptive and meaningful, the title should give a good indication as to the contents of the paper-and you will have a better idea of this once you complete the paper.
 So do it last.
 Feel free to personalize it but do not go crazy.

-While a title like "Paid Surrogacy is a Moral Good" is not very exciting, it is perfectly adequate for a position paper: it specifies the issue, and your position on it.
+While a title like "Higher Wages is a Moral Good" is not very exciting, it is perfectly adequate for a debate position paper: it specifies the issue and the stance you take on that issue.
 Keep it simple and direct, being clever and witty takes up time better spent writing the paper itself.